mazwat/mazwat.github.io/data-structures-lm.md

 You can write your own generic classes and functions but this is beyond the scope of this class.
 Here are some C# examples - [http://www.tutorialsteacher. com/csharp/csharp-generics](http://www.tutorialsteacher.%20com/csharp/csharp-generics)

 Word of warning, it is often difficult to write generic code.
-If you have errors they are often difficult to isolate as the compiler messages are so cryptic.aplesspornhub.cstraplezz
+If you have errors they are often difficult to isolate as the compiler messages are so cryptic
 {: .callout .callout--warning}

+### 2. Linked Lists

+#### The Problem

+You have started using a **dynamic array** and you have noticed performance is poor on adding/removing
+-   You then realise that you are **adding/removing** elements from the **middle** of the collection
+-   You also realise that you **don’t** require **random access** to elements in the collection

 ## Video Lecture